dario-santos/German-Traffic-Sign-Recognition/README.md

   <h3 align="center">A Machine Learning model that classifies german traffic signs</h3>

   <p align="center">
-    A CNN based model constructed using tensorflow 2.0 and Keras.
-That can detect german traffic signs.
+    A CNN based model constructed using tensorflow 2.0 and Keras that can detect german traffic signs.
     <br />
     ·
     <a href="https://github.com/dario-santos/CNN-Machine-Learning-Model/issues">Report a Bug</a>